jojoduquartier/jojoduquartier.github.io/docs/snippets/use_single_dispatch.md

     pass
 ```

-2. We could write one function and check the type of the function
+2. You could write one function and check the type of the function
 ```python
 import numpy as np
 import pandas as pd